 Review Process

-The WPP Administrative Leadership Team will discuss the request and decide whether it warrants further development as a Letter of Intent.
+The Wisconsin Partnership Program Administrative Leadership Team will review the Letter of Intent based on the review criteria.
+This team, in consultation with the PERC chair, will discuss the LOI and decide whether it warrants further development as a full application.
 The Administrative Leadership Team may also consult with content expert advisors.

 Review Criteria